 We have all heard the saying "practice makes perfect".
 That is true with most things in life, and it's true when it comes to baking pies as well.
 As a professional baker, I know that the more you bake (especially when it comes to pies), the more tips and tricks you learn along the way.
 The pies I make today are much prettier and with fewer failures than the ones I made when I first started baking.
 After making more than a thousand pies over the last 12 years, I've certainly picked up a few tricks that have worked for me.
 And, I think they'll work for anyone eager to perfect the art of pie-making.

-But I started this site to pass on what I've learned baking pies for so many years, even if sometimes they can be a little time-consuming or nuanced.
+But I started this site to pass on what I've learned about baking pies for so many years, even if sometimes they can be a little time-consuming or nuanced.
 So I've rounded up a list of my favorite specific tips that I personally follow to make perfect pies every time.

 Read the Recipe, Twice